pandas-dev/pandas-release/README.md

 ## Steps to a release

+The `environment.yml` contains the local dependencies.
+You'll also need docker.

+And fork pandas-feedstock and pandas-wheels to your GitHub account.

 - [  ] Manually update
   - [  ] `TAG` in `Makefile`
   - [  ] `GH_USERNAME` in `Makefile`